grz0zrg/ARM-ForthLite/README.md

 This implementation makes shortcuts to reduce code size that i consider ok because the REPL (or other methods) can handle it such as :

-* it doesn't trim extra whitespaces; should always be exactly one whitespace between words
+* it doesn't trim extra whitespaces by default; should always be exactly one whitespace between words unless `SKIP_SPACES=1`
 * no negative numbers parsing (can be built easily)
 * no errors handling such as stack underflow: check first commit for a version with unknown word error and stricter base 10 number parsing
 * no unknown words, they are parsed as number (base 16) since it is more convenient and to save some instructions